 - A coffee shop situation.
 A cute place that writes names on their coffee cups… somehow yours gets displaced with the similarly named attractive person ahead of you.
-Confusion and polite coffee switching ensues.
+Confusion and polite coffee switching ensue.
 A readymade date.

 - That good looking work colleague just got let go?
 Well, now is the perfect opportunity to comfort them without even having to dip into the murky waters of the office ink.

 So, perhaps I’m being a tad unrealistic with my suggestions.
-But, that’s romance right?
+But, that’s romance, right?